YoungStatisticians/YoungStatisticians/readme.md

 ===============================

 ![img](/assets/paper_img/balloon.jpg)
+## GitHub Write Access
+In order to be able to change the website, ask the moderator of the GitHub account for write access or submit a pull request to the main repo from your own fork.

 ## Event text
 The event text can be edited in the text files in `~\assets\events\`.
 Do as follows: